 These can be created through conversations as we saw earlier, or created individually in this tab.

 You can filter them by status, and assign each ticket to a specific support tab (for example: who still needs to answer questions)

-Clicking a ticket will bring up detailed information about it, which includes the person who requested it:
+Clicking a ticket will bring up detailed information about it, which includes the person who requested:

 This is one feature that not many other live chat tools offer.